 This method utilizes GRE:Luc transgenic zebrafish larvae, which carry a luciferase reporter under the control of a minimal TATA box promoter and four concatemerized glucocorticoid response elements.
 (Intro- no plate).

-To detect glucocorticoid signaling, the transgenic larvae are distributed into microtiter plates and incubated in luciferincontaining medium.
+To detect glucocorticoid signaling, the transgenic larvae are distributed into microtiter plates and incubated in luciferin-containing medium.
 (P2- show larvae going into wells of plate).

 Next, pre-diluted chemical library compounds are added to the larvae plates.
 (P3) Compounds that activate the glucocorticoid signaling pathway trigger the transcription of luciferase, which catalyzes the oxidation of luciferin in a light producing reaction.
 (P2-show reaction in bottom corner).